hanjingo/doc/AI/ml.md

   Like logarithmic transformations for skewed data.

-#### Feature Extraction

 ![feature_extraction](res/feature_extraction.png)

-Transform existing features into a lower-dimensional or more informative representation (e.g., PCA).
+**Feature Extraction**: Transform existing features into a lower-dimensional or more informative representation (e.g., PCA).

 1. Statistical Methods